 Christianity is India’s third-largest religion according to the census of 2011, with approximately 27.8 million followers, constituting 2.3 percent of India’s population.
-Christianity is dominant religion in North East states of Nagaland, Mizoram, Meghalaya and Manipur while they make substaintial population in states of Arunachal Pradesh, Kerala, Tamil Nadu, Goa and Andaman Nicobar Islands.
+Christianity is the dominant religion in North East states of Nagaland, Mizoram, Meghalaya, and Manipur while they make substantial population in states of Arunachal Pradesh, Kerala, Tamil Nadu, Goa and Andaman Nicobar Islands.

 Christians Culture in India

-While Christians in India do not share one common culture, their cultures for the most part tend to be a blend of Indian, Syrian and European cultures.
-It differs from one region to another depending on several factors such as the prevailing rite and tradition and the extent of time for which Christianity has existed in those regions.
+While Christians in India do not share one common culture, their cultures, for the most part, tend to be a blend of Indian, Syrian and European cultures.
+It differs from one region to another depending on several factors such as the prevailing rate and tradition and the extent of time for which Christianity has existed in those regions.
 The ancient Saint Thomas Christians of Kerala have a distinctively different culture when compared to Christians in other parts of the country.
-Goa was colonised by the Portuguese in the 16th century AD; as a result of which Goan Christians have adopted a more western culture.
-The dance, song and cuisine of Goa has been greatly influenced by the Portuguese.
+Goa was colonized by the Portuguese in the 16th century AD; as a result of which Goan Christians have adopted a more western culture.
+The dance, song, and cuisine of Goa have been greatly influenced by the Portuguese.
 Contemporary Goan Christian culture can be best described as an increasingly anglicised Indo-Latin culture.
 Contemporary Latin Christian culture in India draws greatly from the Anglican culture as a result of the influence of the erstwhile British Raj.

 Belief of Christianity

 1. The sixty-six canonical books of the Bible as originally written were inspired of God, hence free from error.
 They constitute the only infallible guide in faith and practice.

 2. There is one God, the Creator and Preserver of all things, infinite in being and perfection.
 He exists eternally in three Persons: the Father, the Son, and the Holy Spirit, who are of one substance and equal in power and glory.